ismarvelous/Muffin/README.md

 The whole foundation is constantly under development.
 But currently we are especially focused on:

-- Support for: IPublishedContentModelFactory
-- Theme engine
+- Stability, optimization, performance and caching
 - Azure ready examine: https://github.com/Shazwazza/Examine/wiki/Examine-with-Azure-Websites

-Currently build on top of Umbraco 7.2.0
+Currently build on top of Umbraco 7.2.4

 ##Installation
 Umbraco is installed and updated via Nuget.